autonomys/space-acres/README.md

 This means that while it should generally work, expect things to not work sometimes, break in unexpected ways and error handling to be lacking.

-Current version supports Gemini 3g chain only and doesn't allow to select anything else.
+Current version supports Gemini 3h chain only and doesn't allow to select anything else.
+It supports upgrading existing installations from 3g.

 ## Features